-- 1. Completion of 1-8 listed above for EMT and AEMT level admission requirements. - Minimum 2.0 GPA on last semester credit hours of coursework completed at a regionally accredited college. - 3.
+- 1. Completion of 1-8 listed above for EMT and AEMT level admission requirements. - 2.
+Minimum 2.0 GPA on last semester credit hours of coursework completed at a regionally accredited college. - 3.
 A current Alabama license as an AEMT, or successfully completed AEMT from an accredited college by SACSCOC or one of the six regionally accrediting agencies.
 (Students who took EMT/AEMT from a nonaccredited program should see \note below) - If seeking a long certificate, completion of BIO 111 Survey of the Human Biology (previously EMS189) or BIO 201 Anatomy and Physiology I with a minimum grade of C. - 5. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 6.
-Application to the Paramedic Program. - 7. \NOTE: Students transferring into the paramedic level who have graduated from a non-accredited AEMT program must take EMS 156, Advanced Emergency Medical Technician Clinical, as a corequisite to EMS

-244. Upon completion of EMS156 with a grade of 75 or higher, the student will be awarded 10 hours of academic credit.
-If a student has attended a nonaccredited program for both EMT and AEMT, the student must take EMS 156 and EMS 108 as a corequisite to EMS 244.
+Application to the Paramedic Program. - 7. \NOTE: Students transferring into the paramedic level who have graduated from a non-accredited AEMT program must take EMS 156, Advanced Emergency Medical Technician Clinical, as a corequisite to EMS 244.
+Upon completion of EMS156 with a grade of 75 or higher, the student will be awarded 10 hours of academic credit.
+If a student has attended a non-accredited program for both EMT and AEMT, the student must take EMS 156 and EMS 108 as a corequisite to EMS 244.
+Upon completion of EMS 108 as a corequisite to EMS 244.
 Upon completion of EMS 108 and EMS 156 with a grade of 75 or higher, the student will be awarded 20 hours of academic credit.